RonaldPDV/nagiosDB2/Scripts.md

 This script checks the database size.
 Retrieves a critical alarm when the size is bigger than the given size in critical, or retrieves a warning alarm when the size percentage is bigger than the provided, comparing with the allocated size.

 Be careful when using with a standby database in an HADR environment.
 The values should be updated in the primary database.
 The standby should only retrieve these values.
+If the primary database does not update the values, the standby will generate errors.

 ## Requirements